Appetizers

 Step-by-Step Cooking Process

-1. Prepare all your vegetables by washing and slicing them into thin strips.
+2. Prepare all the fillings by slicing vegetables and herbs into thin strips.

-5. Add a small amount of each vegetable and protein on top of the lettuce.
+5. Add a small amount of noodles and arrange your choice of fillings in the center.

-7. Fold the sides of the wrapper over the filling.
+6. Fold the sides of the wrapper over the fillings.

-10. Serve immediately with your choice of dipping sauce.
+9. Serve with your choice of dipping sauce.

 Alternative Ingredients